uplift/ExoSuit/README.md

 #### View Switcher

 An easy way to switch out views within the same area of the DOM.

+#### Bootstrap Modal

+An easy way to make a view a Bootstrap modal window.

 #### Select List